-A wrestler may weigh in at the established certified weight and compete at a higher weight classification.
-Should a wrestler weigh in at a weight class greater than the certified December weight, that classification will become the wrestler's certified weight.
+f.
+Additional weigh-in regulations.
+No wrestler may compete below the established minimum wrestling weight.
+A wrestler may weigh in at the certified weight class and compete at a higher weight classification.
+If a wrestler weighs in at the 141-pound weight class, but competes at the 149-pound weight class the wrestler does not relinquish the right to wrestle at the 141-pound class.
+If a student-athlete weighs in at a weight class greater than the original wrestled certified weight, that classification becomes the wrestler's certified weight.